TheDynamicPunk/test-graphql/README.md

-# lco-graphql
+# test-graphql
-A standard babel setup
-Starter project setup for upcoming crash courses
+A test graphql server for learning purposes!